b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 [OBS](https://obsproject.com/){:target="_blank" rel="noopener"} - Live streaming video control.
 This is super powerful if used alongside video software such as MS Teams or Zoom.
 Combined with a green screen, the possibilities are endless.

 [StreamDeck](https://www.elgato.com/en/gaming/stream-deck){:target="_blank" rel="noopener"} - Originally designed for gaming streamers, this is a super useful customisable control pad that includes a number of LCD keys.
 I think this is great for teachers too.
 Controlling scenes in OBS or making convenient keyboard shortcuts in other programs.
 I have used mine to quick mute/unmute in Teams, insert predefined paragraphs of text in marking comments and even control lights in my room!
 The software allows for endless customisation.

 ## Storage
 [Dropbox](https://www.dropbox.com/plans){:target="_blank" rel="noopener"} - The plus plan for 2Tb storage is amazing.
 Combined with the ability to make and monitor file requests securely is priceless.
 Dropbox has a feature to SmartSync the files on my Mac which means that it is never using up excess space on files that I don't regularly access.
 However, those files are there and available should I wish to use them (it just takes a second to redownload it to the local machine).

-I use GitHub with [Github Desktop](https://desktop.github.com/){:target="_blank" rel="noopener"} to keep local copies of repositorys updated.
+I use GitHub with [Github Desktop](https://desktop.github.com/){:target="_blank" rel="noopener"} to keep local copies of repositories updated.
 I make changes using the software I listed in the [Coding](#coding) section and then make commits and pushes using the desktop app.

 ---